vladdeSV/rfc-css/docs/landing.md

 [dogfooding]: https://en.wiktionary.org/wiki/eat_one%27s_own_dog_food

-## Customizability
+### Customizability
 Some features can be modified with custom css rules. because css rules are scoped we could theoreticall change them per document, or per element.

-these are the available rules:
+My suggestion is to set these variables globally to ensure a consisten looking document. these are the available rules:
 - `--rfc-content-indentation`
 - `--rfc-term-width`
 - `--rfc-heading-spacing`